ehmicky/autoserver/docs/rest.md

   "error": {
     "type": "DB_MODEL_NOT_FOUND",
     "title": "Model not found",
-    "description": "The 'user' model with 'id' '20' could not be found", "instance": "http://localhost:5001/rest/users/20",
+    "description": "The 'users' model with 'id' '20' could not be found", "instance": "http://localhost:5001/rest/users/20",
     "status": "CLIENT_ERROR",
     "protocolstatus": 404,